pietro31700/bagpipes/README.rst

       **Note**: Step is the only SFH shape that do not use the key "massformed".
 If specified it will be ignored.
 However, when *step* is used, in the corner plot the total mass formed is also displayed as a derived quantity.

-    + **relative_step**: This is similar to step, but each bin of star formation is relative to the SFR of the first bin (new star formation).
+    + **relative_step**: This is similar to step, but each bin of star formation is relative to the SFR of the first bin (the newest star formation).
 In this case "massformed" is required as always

       .. code-block:: python